-It should be noted that, due to the wide band characteristics of FLANE in this study, and being FLANE a FS application, results can be seen as interference from ITS to Wideband Systems (ITS as interferer), or interference from Wideband Systems to applications in the band (ITS as victim).
+It should be noted that results can be seen as interference from ITS to Wideband Systems (ITS as interferer) or interference from Wideband Systems to applications in the band (ITS as victim).
+This is due to the wide band characteristics of FLANE in this study, and being FLANE a FS application.

-Although calculations should be calibrated to the FWA systems addressed in this Report to give accurate values, the order of magnitude of separation distances resulting from ECC Report 113 indicate that possible coexistence problems between ITS and FWA could not be excluded in principle, if outdoor used is allowed.
-In such conditions, especially in urban environment, the possibility of mainlobe to mainlobe between applications not registered nor licensed cannot be excluded.
+Although calculations should be calibrated to the FWA systems addressed in this Report to give accurate values, the order of magnitude of separation distances resulting from ECC Report 113 indicates that possible coexistence problems between ITS and FWA could not be excluded in principle if outdoor used is allowed.
+In such conditions, especially in urban environment, the possibility of main lobe to main lobe between applications not registered nor licensed cannot be excluded.

 It should be noted that some technical characteristics of current equipment can be different from those used in developing ECC Report 113.
-Nevertheless conclusions are still to be considered valid, since no major technological change has occurred.
+Nevertheless, conclusions are still to be considered valid since no major technological change has occurred.

-ECC Report 114 (FS - MGWS)
+ECC Report 114 (FS-MGWS)

-ECC Report 114 was developed in 2007 and revised in 2009, specifically studying compatibility between multiple gigabit wireless systems in the frequency range 57-66 GHz and other services and systems, excluding the 63-64 GHz band, studied by ECC Report 113.
+ECC Report 114 [13] was developed in 2007 and revised in 2009.
+This revision specifically studied compatibility between Multiple Gigabit Wireless Systems (MGWS) in the frequency range 57-66 GHz and other services and systems, excluding the 63-64 GHz band which was studied by ECC Report 113 [20].

-Technical characteristics of FLANE, which can be considered similar to the MGWS studied in this Report, are given in Table 4
+Technical characteristics of FLANE, which can be considered similar to the MGWS studied in this ECC Report 114, are given in Table 4.

 Table 4: MGWS FLANE parameters